-I had been wanting to hunt out this elusive playground (not so elusive if you live in Argentière!) for many, many years, but had never quite managed it.
-But then the other day, as I was having a huge clearout of papers, I came across a copy of 🗺 the parcours orientation for La Moraine in Argentière, printed out and ready to go, and I thought we could combine the activities: 💦 splashing about in the stream & finding 🐸 tadpoles and 🦎 newts, 🌲 playing in the woods, 🍏 a picnic lunch and some 🗺 orienteering!
+I had been wanting to hunt out this elusive playground (not so elusive if you live in Argentière!) for many, many years, but never quite managed it.
+And one day a couple of years ago, as I was having a huge clearout of papers, I came across a copy of 🗺 the parcours orientation for La Moraine in Argentière, printed out and ready to go, and I thought we could combine the activities: 💦 splashing about in the stream & finding 🐸 tadpoles & 🦎 newts, 🌲 playing in the woods, 🍏 a picnic lunch and perhaps (children willing) some 🗺 orienteering!

 Add to all of this some 🍓 wild strawberries and myrtilles, some 🧗♂️ scrambling on glacial rocks and a stop at the🥤 Crèmerie du Glacier – it was the perfect family outing!
-And one that I shall repeat this summer.
 We bumped into a friend who lives in Argentière at the 🐸 mare aux têtards, and she pointed out that you can take your picnic blanket and set up for the whole day right by the stream!
-If you live locally, it is the perfect spot for 🚵♂️ VTT bikes (there are some marked trails leaving from the woods)!
+If you live locally, it is the perfect place for 🚵♂️ VTT bikes (there are some marked trails leaving from the woods)!

 La Mare aux Têtards and playground

 🐸 La Mare aux Têtards is actually more of 💦 a gently running stream, which children spend time damming . . . in the stiller parts, you may well spot 🐸 tadpoles and 🦎 newts during the late spring and early summer . . .
 Children delight in the water: wading, crossing the stream on logs and rock bridges, making dams . . .

 There are several benches and 🍏 picnic tables in the shade . . .